-- " Score 3 points for every % of spend on food produced (grown) in your local area (or adjacent county) as a proportion of your total spend on raw ingredients. - " Multi-ingredient products which are made locally using 50% or more locally produced ingredients can also score points in this category.
+- Score 3 points for every % of spend on food produced (grown) in your local area (or adjacent county) as a proportion of your total ingredient spend. - " Multi-ingredient products which are made locally using 50% or more locally produced ingredients can also score points in this category.